+The ATSSS rules provided to the DualSteer device and the N4 rules provided to UPF can be constructed such as to avoid simultaneous transmission across two 3GPP accesses.
+For example, these rules can indicate that all data traffic shall be steered using the Active-Standby steering mode, where one 3GPP access is the primary access and the other 3GPP access is the standby access.
+Similarly, these rules can indicate that all data traffic shall be steered using the Smallest-Delay steering mode, so only one 3GPP access will be used (the one with the smallest delay).

 NOTE 5: There is no change in notion of the MA PDU session, compared to how it has been specified in Rel-18.
 The MA PDU session established over PLMN-2, comprises one 3GPP and one non-3GPP access path, and the UL/DL traffic which is selected to be conveyed using this MA PDU, is transferred over the 3GPP access and over the non-3GPP access path of this specific MA PDU session (i.e. the 3GPP and the non-3GPP access paths in PLMN-2) according to, the extended with the DualSteer specific mechanisms, ATSSS and N4 rules.
 The UL/DL traffic that is selected to be conveyed, according to the extended ATSSS and N4 rules, over the external access path, still utilizes the single access PDU session established over the 3GPP access in PLMN-1.
 Thus, the only modification related to the MA PDU session is on the MA PDU session establishment request message, which needs to include an additional element indicating the DualSteer device's will to support an external access path via another PLMN (i.e. PLMN-1) over which, it has successfully established a single-access PDU session over a 3GPP access path.
 This indication assists the network in deriving the extended ATSSS and N4 rules which essentially indicate how the UL and how the DL traffic should be routed over the three access paths (one 3GPP and one non-3GPP access path of the MA PDU in PLMN-2, and one external 3GPP access path of the single-access PDU in PLMN-1).

+Editor’s Note 4: